 Garner’s prowess for grooming talent is making Auburn, Alabama the spot for NFL scouts to mine gold these days.
 Guys like Derrick Brown and Marlon Davidson are near-locks to be first-round draft picks in 2020, and there’s a ton of talent still in the pipeline.

 With the surprise commitment of McCallie School’s Jay Hardy, you can add another disruptor to Garner’s incredibly talented defensive front with the Auburn Tigers.

-Jay Hardy Commits to Auburn
+4-Star DE Jay Hardy Signs with Auburn

 Hardy is a four-star recruit from Chattanooga, Tennessee.
 Listed at 6-foot-4 and 290 pounds, the No. 3 strong side defensive end in America was expected remain in-state and commit to the University of Tennessee Volunteers — 247Sports‘ Crystal Ball Predictions listed Tennessee as a 100 percent lock to land him.

 From five finalists, including Auburn, Florida, Georgia, Georgia Tech and Tennessee, the big-name defensive lineman grabbed a white Auburn hat during his announcement, and his family stood up to reveal they were all wearing AU t-shirts.